Tech-invite3GPPspaceIETFspace

 EXAMPLE 2:

-In some situations, STF may not know whether communication traffic is that of a target since it could use a user identfier space which is independent from the 5G identifiers used for LI provisiong.
+In some situations, STF may not know whether communication traffic is that of a target since it could use a user identifier space which is independent from the 5G identifiers used for LI provisioning.
 In this situation, the LI function in KSF will have to provide intercept triggers to the LI function in the STF in order to identify the target communication traffic.
 Moreover, even if decrypted xCC is provided by the STF, the KSF can still typically report xIRI relating to key management (e.g. request for keys from other STFs, expiry of keys etc) which are of relevance for LI.
-For a third example of applicabity of LI at the KSF, refer to NOTE 3 below.
+For a third example of applicability of LI at the KSF, refer to NOTE 3 below.

 As mentioned, the physical/jurisdictional location of KSF and STF can differ depending on the scenario which can have bearing on LI requirements.